P1sec/pycrate/README.md

 ---------------

-This subdirectory implements a signaling server that supports an Iuh interface (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells, and jus enough of IuCS and IuPS stacks to support the attachment and mobility of mobiles connecting through the femtocells.
+This subdirectory implements a signaling server that supports an Iuh interface (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells, and just enough of IuCS and IuPS stacks to support the attachment and mobility of mobiles connecting through the femtocells.